vitaly-t/pg-promise/README.md

 <br/>

 Every query method of the library can accept type [QueryFile] as its `query` parameter.
-The type never throws any error, leaving it for query methods to gracefully reject with [QueryFileError].
+Type [QueryFile] never throws any error, leaving it for query methods to gracefully reject with [QueryFileError].

 Use of [Named Parameters] within external SQL files is recommended over the [Index Variables], because it makes the SQL much easier to read and understand, and because it also allows [Nested Named Parameters], so variables in a large